typedb/typedb-driver-examples/finance/grc.fraudDetection_web/README.md

 #### Relations

-The bookstore schema has the following relations:
+The schema has the following relations:

 - bank_account
 - transaction